Institute of Shock Physics

 Benefits to Imperial and AWE

-AWE funding has enabled Imperial to establish a centre of research and training excellence in shock physics, underpinned by unique capabilities, that were simply not present in the UK five years ago.
+The AWE funding enabled Imperial to establish a centre of research and training excellence in shock physics, underpinned by unique capabilities, that were simply not present in the UK.
 Benefits to both organisations are:

 - Two-way transfer of technical expertise and equipment